tuncgultekin/rebtelsentimentanalysis/README.md

 By increasing the page number from one to inifinity, comments were collected from the following link ([https://www.trustpilot.com/review/www.rebtel.com?page={page\_nums}](https://www.trustpilot.com/review/www.rebtel.com?page=%7bpage_nums%7d)).
 To determine the last valid comment page,  http response codes were utilized.
 Trustpilot.com returns Http 301 &quot;redirect&quot; response in case of an invalid page request.

-Finally 4111 comments were collected from trustpilot.com and the score/rating distribution of these comment are depicted in below.
+Finally 4111 comments were collected from trustpilot.com and the score/rating distribution of these comments are depicted in below.

  ![Class Distributions](images/1.png)